What is the Keto Diet?

 Macronutrient Breakdown

-The typical macronutrient breakdown for a keto diet is approximately:
+A typical macronutrient breakdown for a keto diet is around:

 The Role of Ketosis